PythonCharmers/CoursePreparation/installation.md

 For face-to-face courses, we will normally install this together in the first 10 minutes of the course.

-For online courses, you will normally access our cloud coding server https://hub.pythoncharmers.com via your browser (Firefox, Chrome, or Safari).
+For online courses, you will normally access our cloud coding server https://cpuhub.pythoncharmers.com cpuvia your browser (Firefox, Chrome, or Safari).
 (We will send you login details shortly before the course starts.)

 ## For before or after the course